Mirror Neutron Stars: Twin Higgs Mirror Matter

 Our work focuses on this symmetric Twin Higgs benchmark model, but the results depend mainly on the dark confinement scale.
-Our analysis therefore provides insight into other mirror-QCD scenarios with different mirror hadron spectra~\cite{Barbieri:2016zxn} as well, including scenarios with lighter mirror quark masses and hence lower $\Lambda_\mathrm{QCD}'$.
+This also provides insight into other mirror-QCD scenarios with different mirror hadron spectra~\cite{Barbieri:2016zxn}.